Destiny 2 Pantheon 2.0 Guide Quick Overview:

 The main Triumph chase is tied to the Pantheon seal and the Godsbane title.
 Godsbane requires 11 of 12 Pantheon Triumphs.
 Total Revolution (full gauntlet, all Feats) is one of them — expect to also complete the 2+ Feats version and all seven individual boss defeats.
 That makes the title grind more demanding than a basic clear, since players need to handle the full gauntlet under harder challenge conditions.

 In short, Pantheon 2.0 rewards are split between practical loot and prestige rewards.
 Standard clears are useful for regular drops, but Custom difficulty and Feat runs are where the serious farming starts.
-Players who want the full armor set, better weapon rolls, old raid ornaments, and Godsbane title will need to spend a lot more time in the gauntlet.
+Players who want the full armor set, better weapon rolls, old raid ornaments, and the Godsbane title will need to spend a lot more time in the gauntlet.

 Read our other Destiny 2 guides: